 Fear

 We can’t move forward without addressing fear.
-Fear is what keeps us frozen and unable to seek change.
-Although fear is healthy if it keeps us out of danger, some of our fears are irrational.
-For me, I feared my husband’s wrath more than God’s wrath.
-You might ask, how so?
-I mean that I wasn’t afraid to break God’s commandments, such as lying to please Xavier or covering up for his abuse; in other words, I was more fearful of what my husband would do if I didn’t follow his wishes.
-Some of us fear our families, or what the church might say when we speak the truth.
+Fear is a powerful force that keeps us frozen and ineffective to seek change.
+Some fear is healthy, for example, the fear of safety, but most of our fears are irrational.
+For me, I fear my ex-husband more, then I fear God.
+You might ask, how?
+I wasn’t afraid to break God’s commandments, like lying to please him or covering up the abuse, but I was more fearful of what he will do if I don’t follow his wishes.
+For some, we fear our families, or the church response to us when we speak the truth.
 We let our fears stop us from seeking change.

 Shame/Embarrassment

-As we self-reflect, I think shame is second only to fear in preventing us from seeking help.
+As we self-reflect, I think shame is second to fear for not seeking help.
 Shame is inwardly self-inflicted.
-Shame tells you that you are unimportant, or don’t deserve any sympathy because you made some bad choices.
-Embarrassment, on the other hand, is being affected by what other people think.
+It tells you that you are not significant, or not good enough because you made wrong choices.
+Embarrassment, on the other hand, is other people’s perceptions of you.
 Both are damaging to one’s sense of self.

-I believe that educated women who are accustomed to being in control or who can access the resources to end the abuse are at more risk of letting shame and embarrassment stop them from seeking help.
-I know friends who have left their abusive relationships but haven’t started the process of healing from “domestic abuse” because they weren’t ready to accept the fact that they were victims.
-Accepting that fact will mean having to face their shame.
+I believe that educated women who are used to be in control or might have access to resources to stop the abuse are more a risk to let shame and embarrassment stop them from seeking help.
+I know of friends who have left their abusive relationships but haven’t started the process of healing from “domestic abuse” because they weren’t ready to accept the fact that they were victims of abuse.
+Accepting that fact will mean they will have to face their shame.

-Confronting our shame in a safe environment will help us to overcome it so that we can move forward to freedom from abuse.
+Exposing our shame in a safe environment will help us to conquer it so that we can move forward to freedom from abuse.

 Anger

-Self-reflection will help us uncover our anger, which is required to heal.
-Self-reflection means asking questions like, “Why didn’t I leave early?” and “I can’t believe I let him treat me that way, and why didn’t I do something?”
-These types of questions may produce anger and regret.
+Self-reflection will help us expose our anger, which is required to heal.
+Questions like, “Why didn’t I leave early?”
+“I can’t believe I let him treat me that way, and why didn’t I do something?”
+These types of questions will produce anger and regret.
 Anger itself is not bad.
-Anger allowed me to take back some of my power; for instance, I refused to have a joint bank account so that I could have control of my money.
+Anger allowed me to take back some of my power, like refusing to have a joint account so that I can have control of how I spent my money.

-But the thing about anger is, if you stay in that state, you will become resentful and bitter.
-We have to make a conscious effort to use anger only for positive change and not let it control our lives
+But the thing about anger is, if you continue to stay in that state, it makes you resentful and bitter.
+We have to make a conscious effort to use it only for change and not let it control our lives.

 Trust

-Abuse can cripple our sense of trust.
+Abuse can cause a damaging blow to our sense of trust.
 It hampers our ability to trust ourselves and even God.
 I know of a woman who was angry with God for allowing her abuser to get off without any consequences.
-Mentioning God will send her into tears, and her resentment will be obvious in her face.
+Mentioning the name of God will send her into a tearful state, and her anger came alive in her facial expressions.
 She didn’t trust God anymore.

-But I believe we have to retain our trust in God so that we can trust ourselves.
-Also, we have to understand what trust means.
+But I believe we have to regain our trust in God first so that we can trust ourselves.
+Also, we have to evaluate and develop a conviction about what trust means.

-Even though I have forgiven my abuser, that doesn’t mean I have to trust him.
-I had to realize that I am not required to trust him even if he apologizes or shows tearful remorse.
-Trust is earned, and he would have to demonstrate that he deserves my trust.
-There was no time limit attached to the acceptance of my trust in him.
-I had to be okay with that choice.
+Even though I have forgiven my abuser, that doesn’t mean that I have to trust him.
+I had to come to a conviction that I am not required to trust him even if he tells me he is sorry or shows outward remorse.
+Trust is earned, and he will have to demonstrate that he is trustworthy.
+There is no time frame attached to my acceptance of my trust in him.
+I have to be okay with that choice.

-As we seek healing, our priority should be learning to trust God and to trust ourselves.
+As we seek healing, our priority should be learning to trust God and trust ourselves.
 Trust that we have the power within ourselves to change our situation.
-In addition, trusting our abusers is not based on what others want from us.
+In addition, trusting our abusers is not based on others’ expectations.

 Forgiveness

-I think our greatest challenge as we self-reflect is learning to forgive.
-We can spend hours on this topic.
+I think our greatest challenge as we self-reflect, is addressing forgiveness.
+We can spend hours talking about this topic.
 Forgiveness is the key to healing.
 Here, I am talking about self-forgiveness.
-For most of us, it is easier to forgive others than ourselves.
+For most of us it is easier to forgive others than ourselves.

 It was difficult to forgive myself.
-Why did I allow his abuse to happen for so long?
-Why did I expose my children to an environment that was damaging their emotional health?
-My responses to these questions produced anger that I had to confront and let go of.
+Why did I accept abuse from someone who didn’t have the capability of meeting my needs?
+Why did I expose my children to an environment that was damaging to their emotional health?
+My response to these questions produced anger that I had to confront and let go of.

-If we don’t forgive ourselves, abuse will continue to control us.
+If we don’t forgive ourselves, abuse will continue to have a hold on us.
 I believe the key to self-forgiveness is understanding God’s grace.
 It is easier to extend grace to others than to ourselves.
-For me, extending grace to myself means that I am not taking responsibility for my actions, nor am I taking advantage of God’s kindness.
-But if we don’t extend grace to ourselves, we are not allowing the scriptures’ power to change us.
+For me, at times extending grace to myself means that I am not taking responsibility for my actions, or I am taking advantage of God’s kindness.
+But if we don’t extend grace to ourselves, we are denying that the scriptures have the power to change us.

-In conclusion, we have to realize that the scriptures have the power to heal us.
-But we must still do the work that is required to heal.
+In conclusion, we have to come to believe that the scriptures have the power to heal us.
+But we have to do the work that is required to heal.
 Self-reflection will help us identify areas that we can address as we seek healing.
-I pray that when you self-reflect, God will grant you the knowledge to change the areas in your life that need his healing.
+I pray that when you self-reflect, God will grant you the knowledge to change the areas in your life that needs his healing.

 The content of this blog is adapted from my book, A Path to Hope: Restoring the Spirit of the Abused Christian Woman.